Landlord Software & Technology

 Document storage with intelligent scanning

 Documents are stored securely and can be shared directly with tenants through the app.
-Tenants can access their copy of the tenancy agreement, safety certificates, and prescribed information at any time, which reduces the number of requests landlords receive and supports compliance with document-serving obligations.
+Tenants can access their copy of the tenancy agreement, safety certificates and prescribed information at any time, which reduces the number of requests landlords receive and supports compliance with document-serving obligations.

-Compliance journey built for England and Wales
+A compliance journey built for England and Wales

 Maintenance management with tenant-facing tools